Try Our Spread Betting Calculator

 How Does Your Margin Affect Your Calculator?

-The margin calculation when spread betting is:
+Use the following margin calculation when spread betting:

 Margin = total exposure x margin factor.

-As a practical example, if the margin offered by a broker was 5% (known as 20:1 leverage) for exposure of £100,000 a trader would need to put down £5,000 (5% x £100,000) to open the trade.
-Learn more about the role of leverage in our margin spread bet page.
+As a practical example, if the margin offered by a broker was 5% (known as 20:1 leverage) for an exposure of £100,000, then you would need to put down £5,000 to open the trade.
+This is simply 5% of £100,000.

 forex profit calculator